OFTP is an organization run entirely by volunteers like you. There are several areas in which we could use assistance from our membership.

 Next, decide what your interests and skills are, and offer to help in areas that suit you (see the Decison-Making Agreement for details on how to initiate projects).
 There are plenty to choose from!
-We've listed some general areas below and on the membership form* you fill out when you join, and have described in more detail some key areas in which OFTP always needs assistance.
+We've listed some general areas below (and on the printable membership form you fill out if you join by mail), and have described in more detail some key areas in which OFTP always needs assistance.

-If you would like to volunteer for an administrative position, please join the exec list and speak up; or contact the Membership Secretary at firstname.lastname@example.org
+If you would like to volunteer for an administrative position, please join the Exec Forum and speak up; or contact the Membership Secretary at email@example.com

 Finally, contact the group of members who are already volunteering in the areas of interest to you.
 This might be an administrator (website manager, newsletter editor), a committee (conference, Post-Secondary Admissions Project) or the executive in general.
 If you're not sure who to contact, make a general enquiry by phone or email or post a message on the forums.